Plan for the future whilst living in the present

 This may surprise you coming from a financial adviser, but for me, when it comes to the two polarities mentioned above, living in the present is the most important.
 That is because the NOW is all we really have.
 The future may or may not be and the past is gone.
 So, the present is where our focus should be.

-All you’ll need after engaging a financial adviser is an hour or two per year dedicated to planning for your future and ensuring that you’re on track.
+Planning for the different financial life stages is so important, and all you’ll need after engaging a financial adviser is an hour or two per year dedicated to planning for your future and ensuring that you’re on track.
 Your financial adviser will make sure you set the time aside to do that.
 You can then spend your precious time doing what you love and enjoying life in the now.

 Plan ahead whilst living in the present.
 The future depends on what you do today.
 Yesterday is history, tomorrow is a mystery.
 Today however is a gift.
 That’s why we call it the present.
 Now where I have heard that said before?